crf8472/libarcsdec/doc/texts/How_to_use.md

 # How to Use

+NOTE This is currently a stub with a mere TODO list.

 ## Motivation: Support Many Formats Without Fiddling With Them

   - We are only interested in getting the ARCSs.
   - We therefore need a reader/decoder combination that provides libarcstk with the input for calculation.
-  - You may use any lossless codec for archiving
+  - You may use any lossless codec for archiving.
   - You do not have to write your own audio readers since libarcsdec has the ones for you.
   - Use libarcsdec for other audio related calculations.